Morocco Adventure Travel Guide 2026: Surf, Desert, Atlas

 Toubkal Summit

-Jebel Toubkal is the most popular mountain trek in North Africa and a non-technical ascent that can be completed in 2 days from the trailhead at Imlil.
-The Toubkal National Park protects the surrounding High Atlas ecosystem.
-The trek follows a well-marked trail through the Toubkal National Park, past Berber villages and mountain refuges, to the summit, which offers panoramic views across the Atlas range, the Sahara Desert to the south, and the Atlantic coast to the west.
+Jebel Toubkal is the most popular mountain trek in North Africa and a non-technical ascent completable in 2 days from the trailhead at Imlil.
+The trail follows a well-marked route through Toubkal National Park, past Berber villages and mountain refuges, to the summit — with panoramic views across the Atlas range, the Sahara to the south, and the Atlantic coast to the west.

-Distance: 20 km round trip from Imlil Duration: 2 days (overnight at Toubkal Refuge at 3,207m, summit attempt on day 2) Highest point: 4,167m Difficulty: Moderate to challenging (altitude, steep sections, scree near the summit).
-In winter (November-April), crampons and ice axes are required.
+Distance: 20 km round trip from Imlil Duration: 2 days (overnight at Toubkal Refuge at 3,207m; summit attempt on day 2) Highest point: 4,167m Difficulty: Moderate to challenging (altitude, steep sections, scree near the summit).
+November through April: crampons and ice axes required.
 Guide: Not mandatory but strongly recommended.
-Guides from 50-80 EUR per day.
-Refuge cost: From 10-15 EUR per night Best season: June through September (snow-free).
-April-May and October-November with variable snow.
-Winter ascents for experienced mountaineers only.
-Getting there: Taxi from Marrakech to Imlil (1.5 hours, from 30 EUR).
+Licensed guides: 50–80 EUR per day.
+Refuge cost: 10–15 EUR per night Best season: June through September (snow-free).
+April–May and October–November with variable snow.
+Getting there: Grand taxi from Marrakech to Imlil, 1.5 hours, from 30 EUR (shared taxi) to 60 EUR (private).

 Multi-Day Atlas Treks